rayklanderman/CapstoneProject-Autoresearcher/README.md

 ---

 ## 🤖 Solution: A Multi-Agent Research Crew
-AutoResearcher automates the full research pipeline using a **7-agent hierarchical system** that mimics a human research team:
+AutoResearcher automates the full research pipeline using a **7-agent hierarchical system** built with the **official Vertex AI Agent Development Kit (ADK) for Python**.

 | Agent | Model | Tool | Role |
 |-------|-------|------|------|